 To get started: open your app and scroll of the settings section.
 At the base of your settings you will see the build number for your application.

-The most current version at the time of writing this article is to Google Play Store 10.3.12 (June 2018) for Android.
+The most current version at the time of writing this article is Google Play Store 23.8.24 (February 2021) for Android.
 It’s a good idea to do a quick Google search to see what the most current version of the store could be however as this gets updated sometimes once a week.

 Step number 2: Getting the newest Google Play Store APK